LlamaFlowJs/LlamaFlowJs/apps/docs/docs/modules/prompt/index.md

 # Prompts

 Prompting is the fundamental input that gives LLMs their expressive power.
-LlamaIndex uses prompts to build the index, do insertion, perform traversal during querying, and to synthesize the final answer.
+LlamaFlow uses prompts to build the index, do insertion, perform traversal during querying, and to synthesize the final answer.

 Users may also provide their own prompt templates to further customize the behavior of the framework.
 The best method for customizing is copying the default prompt from the link above, and using that as the base for any modifications.

 ## Usage Pattern

-Currently, there are two ways to customize prompts in LlamaIndex:
+Currently, there are two ways to customize prompts in LlamaFlow:

 For both methods, you will need to create an function that overrides the default prompt.